alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 * `[what’s;what is] left to [map;be mapped]`: Tells you which bodies EDDI thinks are worth mapping in the system that you haven’t mapped yet.

+### Navigation ###

+There are so many navigation-focused commands now, they deserve there own category.
+Basically anything that helps you plot anywhere.
+A lot of those are powered by awesome EDDI so I don’t have to do the work myself!

+* `plot course;[target;] next [waypoint;way point]`: Plots a course to the system set in `~~system` or the one in your clipboard.
+The former way is usually used by other commands to not interfere with your clipboard.
+* `target nearest [encoded;manufactured;raw] material trader`: Targets the nearest respective material trader.
+* `target nearest [guardian;human] tech broker`: Targets the nearest respective tech broker.
+* `target nearest [interstellar factor;mission system;scoopable star]`: Well,
+  you know the drill by now.
+* `target [<system>]`: Targets the given system on the galaxy map.
+There’s a bunch in there, the list is easily extensible.
+Drop me a note if you want something included.

 ### Ship Controls ###

 Basically anything that is related to directly doing something with your ship.